hoongyan/COMP0073_PMSQ8_frontend_nextjs/README.md

 This code depicts the frontend client setup of the ScamOrien Web Application.
 It is deployed on Vercel.

+## Setup Prerequisites

+Prior to setting up the repository for use, please ensure that the following prerequisites have been installed into the environment.

+- Node.js v24.1.0 - (If not installed) Install this version from Node.js official website.

+## Installation Steps

 1. **Clone the Repository**
    After copying or cloning the code repository, navigate to the project directory: